pardub/archive_github/README.md

 Now, ensure that you've successfully set up a bucket named `data_lake` and a dataset named `gh-archive-all` in Google BigQuery.

-## Establish data ingestion using Airflow.
+## Establish data ingestion using Airflow

 - Go to `archive_github/airflow`
 - Run the following command and write down the output: